VedKhairnar24/Resume-Builder-/IMPLEMENTATION_COMPLETE.md

 ## 🎯 Conclusion

-The Resume Builder authentication system is now **complete and production-ready** with:
+The GrowZen authentication system is now **complete and production-ready** with:

 - **Enterprise-grade security** with multiple protection layers
 - **Comprehensive user management** with profile, preferences, and 2FA